quantumgeometer/Quantum-State-Transfer-with-Python/README.md

 # Numerically simulating Quantum State Transfer

-A Python implemention of perfect state transfer over noisy Heisenberg spin chains, with quantum error correction.
+A Python implemention of perfect state transfer over Heisenberg spin chains.

 ## Software
 We make use of the following Python packages: